-Leech allows you to passively self-heal for a percentage of the healing / damage of each spell you cast.
+Leech allows you to passively self-heal for a percentage of the healing or damage of each spell you cast.
 Due to its great scaling and the prevalence of enemy mechanics that hurt everyone in the group, it ends up doing a lot of free healing that would, otherwise, need to be covered by Mana from yourself or the other healers in your group.

-Avoidance's exact power depends on the encounter mechanics, but is often the decider on living / dying against extreme damage abilities in very high keystones.
+Avoidance's exact power depends on the encounter mechanics, but is often the decider on living or dying against extreme damage abilities in very high keystones.
 The damage it prevents is also very helpful in a raid setting.

 Speed slightly increases the speed at which your character moves.
 This can be useful when trying to dodge encounter mechanics or when repositioning with your group, but is not as noticeable as other stats.

 - 20 Mar.
 2023: Reviewed for Patch 10.0.7.